auth0/docs/articles/client-platforms/vanillajs/09-mfa.md

 <%= include('../_includes/_mfa-introduction') %>

-In this tutorial, you will learn how to enable MFA in the VanillaJS application you created in the previous steps.
+In this tutorial, you will learn how to enable MFA in the VanillaJS application that you created in the previous steps.

 ## Enable Multifactor Authentication in Your Account